Centurix/VinylGoblin/README.md

 ## Linux

+First, make the file executable:

+`chmod +x vinyl_goblin_linux_x64`

+Then to run:

 `vinyl_goblin_linux_x64 <DISCOGS TOKEN>`

 ## Windows

+This application is compiled using pyinstaller.
+Windows just loves to think that this is a virus.
+If you manage to get it downloaded, you can run it like this:

 `vinyl_goblin_windows.exe <DISCOGS TOKEN>`

 ## MacOS ARM64 (Like M1/M2 Macbooks)

+First, make the file executable:

+`chmod +x vinyl_goblin_linux_x64`

+Then to run:

 `vinyl_goblin_macos_arm64 <DISCOGS TOKEN>`

 ## MacOS x64 (Older models)

+First, make the file executable:

+`chmod +x vinyl_goblin_linux_x64`

+Then to run:

 `vinyl_goblin_macos_x64 <DISCOGS TOKEN>`